New Antiretroviral Drugs

 - The metabolism of maraviroc is affected by strong CYP3A inducers and inhibitors; therefore, co-administration of potent CYP3A inducers and potent CYP3A inhibitors may require dosing adjustments (see Table 1 and HIV Drug-Drug Interactions: Table 2).

 - Maraviroc should not be prescribed for patients with severe renal impairment or ESRD who are receiving potent CYP3A inducers or potent CYP3A inhibitors.
-Patients with severe renal impairment or ESRD who are not receiving potent CYP3A inducers or inhibitors may require dose adjustments for maraviroc to avoid cardiovascular risks associated with postural hypotension (see Antiretroviral Therapy: Maraviroc table).
+Patients with severe renal impairment or ESRD who are not receiving potent CYP3A inducers or inhibitors may require dose adjustments for maraviroc to avoid cardiovascular risks associated with postural hypotension (see Antiretroviral Therapy: Appendix A: Maraviroc table).

 - Should not be co-administered with the following: